 You can probably guess what would happen if you refuse to wear a face mask on your next flight.
-But Arden Dmitrenko seems to have been surprised by United Airlines’ reaction to his mask rebellion during his flight last week.
+But Arden Dmitrenko seems to have been surprised by United Airlines’ reaction to his mask rebellion during his recent trip.
+(Reprint)

 During the coronavirus pandemic, the Elliott Advocacy team has received requests for guidance from both sides of this debate.
 Some travelers are alarmed by the partially masked or completely maskless passengers they see on their flights.
 These travelers feel their safety has been put at risk.
 Others believe the mask enforcements are encumbering their civil rights and oxygen levels.